Springe direkt zu Inhalt

 Training courses in Statistics

-The institute's training courses are offered under the umbrella of fu:stat and addressed to staff members and doctoral students of the department veterinary medicine and other departments.
+The institute's training courses are offered under the umbrella of fu: stat and addressed to staff members and doctoral students of the department of veterinary medicine and other departments.
 (Registration below)

 Statistics training using SPSS / R

-Within this course we cover the basics of statistical hypothesis testing using examples from veterinary clinical and observational studies.
-Topics include the theory of statistical hypothesis testing, basic data management, descriptive statistics, 1-sample tests, 2-sample tests, correlation, simple linear models (ANOVA, linear regression) and simple logistic regression.
-The course is run as a mix of short theory sessions and small group exercises done using the software package IBM SPSS or R in RStudio.
+This course covers the basics of statistical hypothesis testing using examples from veterinary clinical and observational studies.
+Topics include the theory of statistical hypothesis testing, basic data management, descriptive statistics, 1-sample tests, 2-sample tests, correlation, simple linear models (ANOVA, linear regression), and simple logistic regression.
+The course is run as a mix of short theory sessions and small group exercises using the software package IBM SPSS or R in RStudio.

 During the course, part of the emphasis is placed on what to report from the statistical analysis in doctoral theses and research papers.